HubertD/cangaroo/README.md

 * import CAN-Traces

 ### general ui
-* maybe switch to docking window system
+* give some style to dock windows
+* load/save docks from/to config

 ### log window
 * filter log messages by level